pluralsight/guides/draft/html-css/semantic-html/article.md

 # Browser Support

-According to [this](http://caniuse.com/#feat=html5semantic) table, the HTML5 semantic tags are not supported well in all browsers.
-However, the [HTML5Shiv](https://github.com/aFarkas/html5shiv) can be used for better support in some older versions of the Internet Explorer, Firefox and Safari.
-The HTML5Shiv is also distributed with the [Modernizr](https://modernizr.com).
+According to [this](http://caniuse.com/#feat=html5semantic) table, the HTML5 semantic tags are supported well in the latest browsers versions.
+For some older versions of the Internet Explorer, Firefox and Safari we can use  the [HTML5 Shiv](https://github.com/aFarkas/html5shiv) or [Modernizr](https://modernizr.com) (it includes the HTML5 Shiv).

 # Additional Resources